 - Discussion Icon : Graded discussion submitted, but not graded

-- Document Icon : File upload submitted, not graded
+- Document Icon : File upload submitted or external tool assignment submitted, not graded

 - Filmstrip Icon : Media recording submitted, not graded